MSG Sphere London: Planning permission rejection

 In February 2023, the scheme was put on temporary hold by Michael Gove, Secretary of State at the Department for Levelling Up, Housing and Communities (DLUHC), using powers that potentially allow for a public planning inquiry into the project.
 Then, in November 2023, the sphere's planning permission was rejected by Mayor of London Sadiq Khan, primarily over concerns about potential light pollution.

 MSG said they would seek other cities that might bring the technology to their communities.
 Tees Valley Mayor Ben Houchen wrote to James Dolan, offering Teesside as an alternative venue for the Sphere.

 In December 2023, Gove used his powers to "call in" Khan's rejection of the project, overturning the Mayor's rejection and turning the final decision to DLUHC ministers.
 However, in January 2024, MSG wrote to the Planning Inspectorate officially withdrawing its plans for the project.
+In July 2026, it was reported that the Stratford site would be redeveloped for 2,100 homes, hotel accommodation, entertainment spaces and public squares.

 It was later announced that a second Sphere would be built in Abu Dhabi instead.